maltob/uefi_http_boot_guide/pages/os/windows.md

 ## Booting over Wifi
 Some systems support UEFI boot over Wifi.
 You'll need to add Wifi to the boot.wim to enable downloading over wifi.

 We'll follow [this guide](https://knowledge.broadcom.com/external/article/268140/support-for-wifi-network-adapters-in-win.html) to use the WinRE wim to add wifi.
 Bootmgr supports using the UEFI network out of the box for networking.

 1. Create the wifi profile for your wifi, on a Windows PC you can export this with the below command, switching SSIDHERE with the wireless you want to connect to.
 It should be WPA2 Personal or Open.

 `netsh wlan export profile SSIDHERE folder=. key=clear`

+ Alternatively you can use a generator like [Wi-Fi Profile Generator](https://daduckmsft.github.io/WiFiProfileGenerator/android.html#) and save it as a .xml file

-1. Copy over the WinRE.wim from C:\Windows\system32\Recovery\winre.wim to your sources folder in your serve root.
+2. Copy over the WinRE.wim from C:\Windows\system32\Recovery\winre.wim to your sources folder in your serve root.
-1. Open terminal as admin and mount the WinRE.wim so we can add the drivers.
+3. Open terminal as admin and mount the WinRE.wim so we can add the drivers.
 Below is an example
 ```
 cd C:\inetpub\wwwroot\windows\
 mkdir winre